- Home

 Retail

 Students work in a shop on-site.
-This is the base for an online charity shop in which students will learn how to sell items, such as clothing and books, via an online platform.
-Students develop their skills in: description writing, photography of items, pricing, packaging and posting, running an online business.
+This is the base for a charity shop in which students will learn how to sell items such as clothing and books.
+Students develop their customer service, organisation and teamwork skills.
 Throughout the year, sectors of the local community, including parents and other schools, are invited to visit the charity shop so they can buy items in-person.
 This develops students’ face-to-face customer service skills.

 Hair and Beauty Salon